shikangbiao/CIDNet_extension/Readme.md

 ```
 @article{yan2025hvi,
+  title={HVI-CIDNet+: Beyond Extreme Darkness for Low-Light Image Enhancement},
+  author={Yan, Qingsen and Shi, Kangbiao and Feng, Yixu and Hu, Tao and Wu, Peng and Pang, Guansong and Zhang, Yanning},
+  journal={arXiv preprint arXiv:2507.06814},
+  year={2025}
+}

+@inproceedings{yan2025hvi,
-  title={HVI: A New color space for Low-light Image Enhancement},
+  title={Hvi: A new color space for low-light image enhancement},
   author={Yan, Qingsen and Feng, Yixu and Zhang, Cheng and Pang, Guansong and Shi, Kangbiao and Wu, Peng and Dong, Wei and Sun, Jinqiu and Zhang, Yanning},
-  journal={arXiv preprint arXiv:2502.20272},
+  booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference},
+  pages={5678--5687},
   year={2025}
-}

-@misc{feng2024hvi,
-      title={You Only Need One Color Space: An Efficient Network for Low-light Image Enhancement},
-      author={Yixu Feng and Cheng Zhang and Pei Wang and Peng Wu and Qingsen Yan and Yanning Zhang},
-      year={2024},
-      eprint={2402.05809},
-      archivePrefix={arXiv},
-      primaryClass={cs.CV}
 }
 ```